ikolomiets/protokol/README.md

 ```

 The `ComplexValueProtokolObject` class enables **Protokol** support for `ComplexValue` class.
-`ComplexResultProtokolObject` uses `OBJECT` decalration to bind `cv: ComplexValue?` field:
+`ComplexResultProtokolObject` uses `OBJECT` declaration to bind `cv: ComplexValue?` field:

 ```Kotlin
 OBJECT(::cv, ComplexValueProtokolObject)
 ```

-**Protokol**'s `OBJECT` is the only type that requires nullable field for binding (i.e. field must be decalred as `T?`).
+**Protokol**'s `OBJECT` is the only type that requires a nullable field for binding (i.e. field must be declared as `T?`).
 This allows simple and efficient serialization of the optional fields.
-When serizalizing an `OBJECT` first goes
+When serializing an `OBJECT` first goes
 special _marker_ byte indicating whether it is a null or not.
 It only takes a single (marker) byte to serialize
 `null` field.